Energy and Bills

 There are also companies who offer grants specifically for their customers:

-• Utility Warehouse - the customer support scheme aims to help customer who may be experiencing or at risk of fuel poverty.
+- Utility Warehouse - the customer support scheme aims to help customers who may be experiencing or at risk of fuel poverty.
 You can call them on 0333 777 0777

 When you apply for a grant, you'll have to provide detailed information about your financial situation in your application.
 It could take a while to complete, and it might be worth getting help from a friend or family member.
 You can also talk to an advisor for help to fill in forms.